tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/functions-as-values.md

 parent: the-road-to-composition
 order: 2
 title: Functions as values
-state: outline
+state: draft
 ---

 ### Summary

-In this chapter we're discovering that we can use functions as values and having a look at two higher-order functions: `map` and `filter`.
+In this chapter we're discovering that we can use functions as values by having a look at two higher-order functions: `map` and `filter`.
 If you already know about higher order functions and have built an intuition for `map` and `filter` you can skip this chapter.